karthick-kk/karthick-kk-hugo/content/posts/running-github-actions-locally.md

 ## Limitations

-The workflows runs on the latest commit code.
-GitHub actions does not allow us to specify a commit code based trigger in the workflow file.
+The workflows runs against the latest commit code.
+GitHub actions cannot be triggered based on a commit ID.
 However, below is a workaround to run the workflow/action against a  specific commit.

 ```sh
 $ cd <git cloned path>